-Birth Control Implant Insertion and Removal Clinic Q&A
+Birth Control Implant Insertion and Removal (IUD) Clinic in Austell, GA

-To get more information about birth control implant insertion and removal services, Visit us at Cobb Women’s Health.
-Our gynecologists can help you decide the right birth control choice for you.
-Call us for more information or request an appointment online.
-We are conveniently located at 1810 Mulkey Road, Suite 102, in Austell, Georgia.
+Our clinic offers safe and professional birth control implant insertion and IUD removal services.
+With expert care, we ensure a comfortable and confidential experience.
+To get more information about birth control implant insertion and removal services, visit us at Cobb Women’s Health.
+Dr. Nandita Mainthia, M.D., F.A.C.O.G. and Dr. Hitendra Hansalia, MD can help you decide the right birth control choice for you.
+Contact us for more information or request an appointment online.
+We are conveniently located at 1810 Mulkey Road Suite 102 Austell, GA 30106.

 Table of Contents: